-Librarians liaison with all academic units to assure that the collection supports defined curricular goals and that adequate services, including instruction are provided.
-The College of Education has appointed a representative to the Library Collection Development Committee.
-The representative works in collaboration with library faculty to evaluate, select, and purchase resources recommended for education programs.
+The library has liaisons with all academic units to assure that the collection supports defined curricular goals and adequate services, including instruction are provided.
+The History Department has appointed a representative to the Library Collection Development Committee.
+The representative works in collaboration with library faculty to evaluate, select, and purchase resources recommended for history programs.